idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeJailIdle.md

 - You are not trying to lock me in, are you?
 - Not very secure, is it?
 - A waste of space, either a crime is worth a fine, a banishment or death.
+- Most prisons are filled with people who had to steal to survive.
+- And why are these ones imprisoned?
+- Avoid serving jail time in Solitude.
+I mean it.
+- I heard of prisoners being forgotten in the Chill for years.
+- Cidhna Mine is rumoured to be the safest prison in Skyrim.
+I doubt that.
+Every mine has it's secret tunnel.
+- The Riften jail is a joke.
+Not one real thief in there.
+- Those jail bars remind me of some bad times in my life.
+- Caged like animals...